 Some walkers have two front wheels.
 This is to make it easier to move the walker over difficult terrain.
 Most of them have a five-inch wheel, which is a good size to ensure they glide smoothly over the ground.

 A bariatric walker is designed to support larger people.
 Standard walking frames are designed to support people with weight of around 100kg, but if you’re heavier you need a stronger frame to support you.
 Bariatric walkers can support a person who weighs up to 225kg.

-A rollator is essentially a walker with wheels but with more features.
+A rollator is a walker with wheels and other features.
 The frame on a rollator, like walkers, is usually aluminium.
-Rollators are more popular than walkers because their wheels make them so easy to push around.
-They’re also more versatile, allowing you to use it as a seat if you get tired.
+Rollators are more popular than walkers because their wheels make them easy to push around.
+They’re also more versatile, you can use them as a seat if you get tired.
 However, they can’t support as much weight as a walking frame because the wheels make them less stable.

-Rollators have either three or four wheels.
+Rollators have three or four wheels.
 The wheels are usually five to eight inches in diameter.
 Essentially, the larger the wheel, the easier it is to push around.
-This is especially true if the ground is rough, so if you think you’ll be pushing it over uneven terrain, get one with larger wheels.
+This is especially true if the ground is rough.
+If you think you’ll be pushing your rollator over uneven terrain, get one with larger wheels.

-There are two main type of brakes on rollators – loop brakes and push-down brakes.
+There are two main types of brakes on rollators: loop brakes and push-down brakes.

 Loop brakes are the most common type of brake.
 They’re like bicycle brakes, where you squeeze a lever at the handle which activates the brakes via cable.

 Push-down brakes are weight activated, so the user can just lean on the rollator to engage the brakes.
-This is designed for people with impaired memory or little hand strength.
+This is designed for people with impaired memory or reduced hand strength.